BozoDel/LoveKnowsNoBorders/README.md

 * Add the file created in the previous step to the List

 * Edit its properties - again, set encodings to utf8, but now you must also specify the filter.
 Click *More*, a new window will open up.
-Under *Custom Configurations*, specify the folder where okf_regex@lovewiki.fprm filter is.
-It will now show up in the bottom of the big filter list.
+Under *Custom Configurations*, specify the folder where `okf_regex@lovewiki.fprm` is.
+It will now show up in the big filter list.
 Click on it an then click *Select* and *OK*.

 * Click *Utilities* and *Translation Kit Creation*.
 Under *Package Format*, choose the appropriate one (OmegaT project, if you're using that CAT tool).
 Under *Output Location*, choose a folder and a name for the package.
 Click *Execute* and wait a few seconds.